-Insurance assets and liabilities and assets and liabilities related to investment contracts with DPF are measured by the methods used by CNP Assurances and its subsidiaries.
+Insurance assets and liabilities and assets and liabilities related to investment contracts with DPF are measured by the methods used by the Group.
 The other financial statement items are measured using the fair value model, except for the assets and liabilities listed below, which are measured using the cost model:

-- intangible assets recognised on business combinations; - financial instruments that meet the SPPI criteria and are held in a portfolio of assets managed solely to collect contractual cash flows ("hold to collect" model);

-- financial liabilities; and - investment property held directly that does not represent an obligation to policyholders.
+- intangible assets recognised on business combinations, - financial instruments that meet the SPPI criteria and are held in a portfolio of assets managed solely to collect contractual cash flows ("hold to collect" model), - financial liabilities, and - investment property held directly that does not represent an obligation to policyholders.